shivharis/turtlebot3_wiki/docs/source/bringup.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version.

 ..
-WARNING:: Follow the instructions and do at the your ``TurtleBot``.
+WARNING:: Follow the instructions and do at your ``TurtleBot`` without roscore command.

 ..
 WARNING:: Check if the IP addresses on each devices are set correctly.